Old Traders Lodge | Erindi Game Reserve

 Lodges in Central Namibia

-There are 40 well-appointed suites all looking out onto the small floodlit waterhole.
-There is a gauze screen on the sliding doors and windows and insect repellent provided.
+There are 45 well-appointed suites with a gauze screen on the sliding doors and windows and insect repellent provided.
+The majority of the suites/rooms look out onto the small floodlit waterhole.

 - Luxury Rooms: The 30 spacious Luxury Rooms are all equipped with comfortable double or twin single beds, (with crisp linen and warm blankets) an en-suite bathroom, (with bath and shower) remote controlled air-conditioning, a fridge and kettle, tea/coffee station, an in-room safe, study desk and satellite TV.
 15 of them have sleeper couches for children under 12 years of age, sharing with parents.